mliew21396/remote-work/week-2/7-chrome-devtools/README.md

 <img src="../imgs/devtools-column.png" width="400" height="249">

 #### 3. Row
 Put the boxes in a row.
-Have them keep their original shape and size.
+Have the boxes that have size dimensions defined keep their original shape and size.
 HINT: Look at the [CSS Display](http://www.w3schools.com/cssref/pr_class_display.asp) property.<br>
 <img src="../imgs/devtools-row.png" width="400" height="193">

 #### 4. Make Equidistant